Deltares/oss/UPGRADE-NOTES.md

 <h2>Steps to initialize Docker instance</h2>
 - Remove any existing volumes
 - First deploy without themes and modules
 - Check that the database upgrade processes complete successfully
-- Set the required Freemarker properties
+  - fix any errors that may arise by removing problem records from original database
+- Enable JQuery options